Nurul Islam (physician): Early life and education

 Islam was born on April 1, 1928, in Mohammadpur village, Chandanaish Upazila, Chittagong to Syedur Rahman and Gulmeher Begum.
 Rahman was a school teacher.
 Islam was the youngest of eight siblings.
 He passed SSC from Gachbaria Nityananda Gourachandra Model Govt secondary School and ISc from Calcutta Islamia Science College in 1943 and 1945 respectively.
 He then earned his bachelor's in medicine from Calcutta Medical College in 1951.
 He completed MRCP in 1954 and TDD (Diploma in Tuberculosis Diseases) in 1955 from University of Wales.

 Career

 Islam joined Mitford Hospital and then Dhaka Medical College as an associate professor in 1958, and Chittagong Medical College as a professor in 1962.
 With Nuffield scholarship, he worked as visiting professor in London during 1963–1964.
 He was the founder and director of the Institute of Postgraduate Medicine Research (IPGMR) which is later renamed to Bangabandhu Sheikh Mujib Medical University (BSMMU) for 24 years.

 He served as the Founding Dean of Faculty of Postgraduate Medicine at the University of Dhaka.

-In May 1989, Islam established the Institute of Applied Health and Science (IAHS) which was later renamed University of Science and Technology Chittagong (USTC).
+In May 1989, Islam established the Institute of Applied Health and Sciences (IAHS) which was later renamed University of Science and Technology Chittagong (USTC).